 The portions of this financial report that relate to AP Alternative Assets, L.P. ("AP Alternative Assets" or "AAA"), including the financial statements and other financial information of AP Alternative Assets contained herein, are the responsibility of and have been approved by AAA Guernsey Limited as the Managing General Partner of AP Alternative Assets.
 AAA Guernsey Limited is responsible for preparing such portions of this financial report to give a true and fair view of the state of affairs of AP Alternative Assets at the end of the period and of the profit or loss for such period, as well as, for preparing such financial statements in accordance with applicable Guernsey law, applicable Dutch law, and accounting principles generally accepted in the United States of America ("U.S. GAAP").
-In accordance with their responsibilities, AAA Guernsey Limited has prepared the financial statements of AP Alternative Assets contained herein to give a true and fair view of the state of affairs of AP Alternative Assets at the end of the fiscal period and has prepared such financial statements in accordance with U.S. GAAP, and the board of directors of AAA Guernsey Limited has approved the financial statements.
+In accordance with their responsibilities, AAA Guernsey Limited has prepared the financial statements of AP Alternative Assets at the end of the state of affairs of AP Alternative Assets at the end of the state of affairs of AP Alternatice ("U.S. GAAP").
+In accordance with their responsibilities, AAA Guernsey Limited has prepared the financial statements of AP Alternative Assets at the end of the fiscal period and has prepared such financial statements in accordance with U.S. GAAP, and the board of directors of AAA Guernsey Limited has approved the financial statements.